nautobot/nautobot/CODE_OF_CONDUCT.md

 general questions.
 Pose your question to the community as a whole, and wait patiently for a response.

-#### Respectful

-Every community inevitably has disagreements, but remember that it is possible to disagree respectfully and courteously.
-Disagreements are never an excuse for rudeness, hostility, threatening behavior, abuse (verbal or physical), or personal attacks.

-#### Kind

-Everyone should feel welcome in the Network to Code community, regardless of their background.
-Please be courteous, respectful and polite to fellow community members.
-Do not make or post offensive comments related to skill level, gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, or religion.
-Sexualized images or imagery, real or implied violence, intimidation, oppression, stalking, sustained disruption of activities, publishing the personal information of others without explicit permission to do so, unwanted physical contact, and unwelcome sexual attention are all strictly prohibited.
-Additionally, you are encouraged not to make assumptions about the background or identity of your fellow community members.

-#### Inquisitive
+## Inquisitive

-The only stupid question is the one that does not get asked.
+There are no stupid questions.
 We encourage our users to ask early and ask often.
 Rather than asking whether you can ask a question (the answer is always yes!), instead, simply ask your question.
 You are encouraged to provide as many specifics as possible.
 Code snippets in the form of Gists or other paste site links are almost always needed in order to get the most helpful answers.
-Refrain from pasting multiple lines of code directly into the IRC channels - instead use gist.github.com or another paste site to provide code snippets.
+Refrain from pasting multiple lines of code directly into the Slack channels - instead use gist.github.com or another paste site to provide code snippets.

-#### Helpful
+## Helpful

-The Network to Code community is committed to being a welcoming environment for all users, regardless of skill level.
+The Nautobot community is committed to being a welcoming environment for all users, regardless of skill level.
 We were all beginners once upon a time, and our community cannot grow without an environment where new users feel safe and comfortable asking questions.
 It can become frustrating to answer the same questions repeatedly; however, community